 Dispute Resolution Processes – This 25-minute webinar covers the three dispute resolution options available under the IDEA to assist schools and parents in resolving special education related disputes: mediation; due process hearings; and state administrative complaints.

 Procedural Safeguards and Prior Written Notice – This 37-minute webinar addresses the required content and distribution of both the procedural safeguards notice (PSN) and prior written notice (PWN) under the IDEA.

 Webinars by other Arizona Department of Education Units

 Child Find Requirements – This 22-minute webinar provides an overview of Federal and State child find requirements and practical tips to coordinate child find activities in school districts and charter schools.
 Although this presentation is intended for school administrators and staff, others interested in developmental and educational services for children birth through 21 years who may have disabilities may find the information useful, including parents, families, and agencies that support students with disabilities.
-For more information about Child Find in Arizona, please visit the AZ FIND page or contact firstname.lastname@example.org.
+For more information about Child Find in Arizona, please visit AZ FIND or contact firstname.lastname@example.org.